geomatupen/satmarg/README.md

 - Fetches real-time TLE data automatically from Celestrak.
 - Predicts precise satellite overpass dates and times for a given latitude and longitude.
-- Supports Sentinel-2A, Sentinel-2B, Sentinel-2C, Landsat 8/9, ISS, and more.
+- Supports Sentinel-2A, Sentinel-2B, Sentinel-2C, Landsat 8/9, ISS, and more with TLE data available on Celestrak https://celestrak.org/NORAD/elements/resource.txt, https://celestrak.org/NORAD/elements/stations.txt
 - Allows control of processing speed (slow, medium, fast) to balance between precision and performance.
 - Allows customization of proximity angle detection (default is 0.5 degrees).
 - Lightweight, fast, and easy to use.